zxeltor/zpownage/README.md

 * Reset your kill count.
 This resets you consecutive kills and achievments.
 * Test kill achievment display on your screen, along with the associated audio playback.

-You can open this Zpownage settings dialog through the WOW interface, or by using the Slash Command: "/zp"
+You can open this ZPownage settings dialog through the WOW interface, or by using the Slash Command: "/zp"

 ## Audio Playback